This post contains affiliate links. Please see our disclosure policy.

 • Make the Peach Pie Filling: Add diced peaches, sugars, lemon juice, vanilla, cinnamon, and nutmeg to a medium sauce pan over medium heat.
 Cook for 6 minutes.
 It will be quite bubbly.
 Stir the corn starch and water together in a small bowl and stir into the peach mixture.
 Cook for 1 minute, then remove from the heat immediately and transfer to a medium bowl to cool completely in the fridge.

-• Make the Frosting: Cream the butter and cream cheese together in a large mixing bowl with an electric mixer, until creamy.
+• Make the Frosting: Cream the butter in a large mixing bowl with an electric mixer, until creamy.
 Ad the powdered sugar, 2 cups at a time, mixing between each addition.
 Add the heavy cream, vanilla, spices, and salt, and mix until just combined.
+Beat in the softened cream cheese last (this prevents weepy frosting).
 Adjust the amounts of powdered sugar and spices to taste.

 • Assemble the Cupcakes: Use a teaspoon to remove the centers of the cupcakes.
 Add 1-2 tsp of the peach pie filling to each cupcake, and top with the frosting.
 Frost your cupcakes with a butter knife, offset spatula, or piping bag and tip.
 See blog post for notes about the piping tip I used.